Should I Worry About EMF In Sauna?

 These fields are a byproduct of electric currents and are prevalent near power lines and electrical devices.
 High exposure to magnetic fields has been correlated with increased health risks, such as childhood leukemia.

 When discussing infrared saunas, a significant focus is placed on EMF levels.
 The market, responding to this concern, offers infrared saunas designed with low EMF emissions.
-These saunas are designed and built to diminish EMF exposure.
-This improves the safety and enjoyment of the sauna experience.
+These saunas are engineered to reduce EMF exposure, improving both safety and the overall sauna experience.

 For a more detailed exploration of how EMF levels are presented in the world of infrared therapy devices and what these marketing terms really mean, we suggest you read our in-depth article: 'Infrared Sauna EMF Claims: Marketing vs. reality', where we research the nuances of EMF-related marketing.
 It presents you with practical guidance on how to interpret these claims.